 If there’s a situation where you feel certain, backed by scripture and prayer, that God is telling you to disobey your parents, then do so, but with great care.
 Let’s say, using the example above, that your parents are telling you to worship idols.
 Here, disobedience is the right choice.

-This doesn’t mean disrespecting your parents or dishonoring them.
+This doesn’t mean acting in a disrespectful or dishonoring way.
 As Paul commends us in Romans 12:18 “If it is possible, as much as it is up to you, be at peace with all men.”